Comprehensive Medication Therapy Management

 Privacy and Confidentiality:

-In order to submit your continuing education credit to a professional accrediting body, we must to collect the information below.
+In order to submit your continuing education credit to a professional accrediting body, we must collect personal information including, but not limited to, name, NABP ID, and date of birth.
 When you request continuing education credits, certain personal information will be provided to the professional certifying entity in order to issue Certificates of Credit.

 Copyright: Resources are provided for the educational benefit of our learners and are not for distribution.
 All information and materials provided are the property of and have been prepared by the University of Maryland Baltimore or have been granted permission for use by the copyright owner.
 No portion of this module may be reproduced or transmitted without written permission.
 All rights reserved.